lambertmk/Capstone-Project/README.md

 ## Project Scope
 The intention of this project is to explore policing data for bias, measured in arrest rates.
 Iterating through various machine learning models, I attempted to answer two questions:
-1. Knowing zip code, time of day and race of the person investigated, can we predict of they were arrested?
+1. Knowing zip code, time of day and race of the person investigated, can we predict whether or not an incident resulted in arrest?
 2. Knowing which officers from our dataset had the highest arrest rates, can we predict whether or not one of the "highest" officers was involved, using only demographic information about the person investigated?

 There is a wealth of policing data recently available online, and I used the city of Chicago's Investigative Stop Reporting.
 This is a detailed, large (290k+ row) dataset covering January 2018 through December 2019.
 Rare among publically available police datasets, it includes randomized IDs for first, second and supervisory officers involved in each investigative stop.